crispinprojects/talkcalendar/README.md

 Talk Calendar is a personal desktop calendar for Linux which can read out calendar events.

-The Calendar GUI has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (Ubuntu Desktop, GNOME, XFCE, Cinnamon etc.).
+The Calendar GUI has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (XFCE, GNOME, Ubuntu Desktop, Cinnamon etc.).

 A screenshot of Talk Calendar is shown below.